stvmlbrn/stvmlbrn.github.io/_posts/2018-8-4-allow-public-access-to-private-files-in-aws-s3.md

     const s3 = new aws.s3();

     router.get('/:key/downloadurl', (req, res, next) => {
-      Document.getDetails(req.params.id) // query the database for object details .then((result) => {
+      // start by querying the database for object details Document.getDetails(req.params.id)
+        .then((result) => {
           const url = s3.getSignedUrl('getObject', {
             Bucket: bucketName, // the name of your bucket
-            Key: result[0].filename, // the name of the object in S3
+            Key: result[0].filename, // name of object in S3
             Expires: 20 // how long the URL is good, in seconds });